Skip to content

 Type Description Example

-Spending Limit Don't exceed a spending amount "Spend at most $3,000 this month"
+Spending Limit Track spending against a budget limit in your main fiat currency "Spend at most $3,000 this month"

-Reduce Category Limit spending in a specific category "Spend at most $500 on delivery"
+Category Budget Limit spending in a specific category "Spend at most $500 on delivery"

 How Progress Works